 Geisenheim University is taking a leading role in Work Package 6—“Inclusion, Third Mission & Sustainability”—contributing its expertise in the fields of sustainability and societal transformation.

-A particular focus is placed on practice-oriented approaches such as "living labs," where the scientific community and regional stakeholders collaborate on solutions for sustainable food systems.
+A particular focus is placed on practice-oriented approaches such as living labs, where the scientific community and regional stakeholders collaborate on solutions for sustainable food systems.